 You can move money into your account in the following ways:

-1. Tesco Bank Online Banking - make a one-off payment into your account from your linked account or Debit Card.
+1. Tesco Bank Online Banking - make a one-off payment into your account from your linked account.
 Once you’ve logged in you’ll see the Online Banking Overview.
 Select the ‘Manage’ button beside your account summary to go to your Account Overview.
 Click on ‘Move my Money’ then ‘Money in’ from the menu on the left hand side, and choose how you’d like to make your payment.

 2. Tesco Bank Telephone Banking - just call 0345 678 5678* and one of the savings team will be happy to help you.
-Make a one-off payment into your account from your linked account or Debit Card.
+Make a one-off payment into your account from your linked account.

 *This number may be included as part of any inclusive call minutes provided by your phone operator.

 3. From Your Current Account - contact your bank or use their online banking service to make a one-off payment into your account.
 You’ll need your Tesco Bank Savings sort code and account number to do this – you’ll find this on your welcome letter.

 Important – please bear in mind that you can currently only make a single deposit to your Fixed Rate Saver account, so be sure before you make your deposit that this is the final amount you wish to invest.
 This must be paid within the first 30 days.